leo-bogert/bumblebee-multiscreen-tools/README.md

 ### External screen not working

-switch-screen may fail to switch to the external screen due to Nvidia GPU initialization failing.
+`dock-handler` / `switch-screen` may fail to switch to the external screen due to Nvidia GPU initialization failing.
 The kernel log will contain something like:

 ```